AniKulkarn/Hackintosh-ThinkPad-E14/README.md

 - Ethernet is working.

 ## Successful Wi-Fi Patch
-- Debugging: AirportItlwm.kext was in a subfolder which ProperTree apparently could not get in the snapshot.
+- **Debugging:** AirportItlwm.kext was in a subfolder which ProperTree apparently could not get in the snapshot.
 As a result, the config.plist file did not have AirportItlwm.kext in the Kernels.
-- Solution: After moving the AirportItlwm.kext to the "EFI/OC/Kexts" folder, updated the config.plist by a clean snapshot.
+- **Solution:** After moving the AirportItlwm.kext to the "EFI/OC/Kexts" folder, updated the config.plist by a clean snapshot.
+Solution worked.
-- Solution worked.
 Wi-Fi access points were visible.
 Could connect to the internet through a 5GHz network.

 ## Successful iGPU and Backlight Patch
-- Debugging for iGPU not detecting: iGPU Intel (U)HD 620 needs device-id faking in "DeviceProperties" section of config.plist.
+- **Debugging for iGPU not detecting:** iGPU Intel (U)HD 620 needs device-id faking in "DeviceProperties" section of config.plist.
 Apart from this, config.plist lacked "PciRoot(0x0)/Pci(0x2,0x0)" child under "DeviceProperties/Add" as it wasn't there in Sample.plist.
-- The device-id and other information was filled according to this section of the OpenCore install guide - https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#deviceproperties.
+- **Solution:** The device-id and other information was filled according to this section of the OpenCore install guide - https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#deviceproperties.
 "PciRoot(0x0)/Pci(0x2,0x0)" was added as a child to "DeviceProperties/Add".
-- Debugging for backlight problem: The order of SSDT was incorrect.
+- **Debugging for backlight problem:** The order of SSDT was incorrect.
-- Solution: Order of SSDT .aml files was edited in config.plist:
+- **Solution:** Order of SSDT .aml files was edited in config.plist:
 	1. SSDT-XOSI.aml
 	2. SSDT-AWAC.aml
 	3. SSDT-EC-USBX-LAPTOP.aml